 write down how you have tried to do what you agreed to in the FAR agreement

-Write down every time you call CPS.
-If CPS does not call you back within several days, try to reach the caseworker’s supervisor.
+Write down every time you call CPS and the dates and details of the incidents where you are being treated unfairly.
+If CPS does not call you back within several days, try to reach the caseworker's supervisor.
 If you still do not hear from the caseworker, call the DSHS regional manager.

-Yes.
-OFCO is a voice for families under CPS supervision due to allegations or findings of abuse or neglect.
-If it is not in your family’s or child’s best interest to go to CPS with your complaint, or you went to them but did not get a good response, contact OFCO.
-The end of this publication has contact info.
+OFCO is a voice for families under CPS supervision due to claims or findings of abuse or neglect.
+If it is not in your family or children’s best interest to go to CPS with your complaint, or you went to them but did not get a good response, contact OFCO.

 look at your CPS files